MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-pack-containers-scenario.md

 ---
-title: Scenario – Pack containers with the Warehouse Management mobile app
+title: Example scenario – Pack containers with the Warehouse Management mobile app
 description: This article provides a scenario that illustrates how to pack containers with the Warehouse Management mobile app.
 author: perlynne
 ms.author: perlynne